polykit/polykit-x-mainboard/README.md

 All parameters of the voice cards are controlled by the DAC.
 That means patches can be stored and recalled.

+There is a video playlist on the design process https://makertube.net/w/p/3N2fRjXwT2SfAUv2VkMy3e

 ![Polykit X8 Main Board Rendering](polykit-x-mainboard-rendering.jpg)

 Related repositories: